 - Chest tightness

-The pediatrician can create an Asthma Action Plan, which tells you step-by-step what to do based on your child’s symptoms:
+Your pediatrician can create a personalized Asthma Action Plan, which provides clear, step-by-step instructions based on your child’s symptoms.

 | Zone | What it means | What to do |

-- Take them to all follow-up appointments with the pediatrician.
+- Attend all scheduled follow?up appointments with your pediatrician.

-- Learn how to use and clean inhalers and other medical equipment.
+- Learn how to properly use and clean inhalers and other medical equipment.

-- Vaccinate the child against influenza every season.
+- Ensure your child receives the influenza vaccine every season.

-- Share the action plan with school staff.
+- Share the Asthma Action Plan with your child’s school and caregivers.

 References: